rfindley/wanikani-open-framework/README.md

     type: 'checkbox',
     label:          // A string label that appears to the left of (or above) the checkbox element.
     hover_tip:      // (optional) A string that will appear as a tool-tip when you hover over the checkbox.
-    default:        // (optional) A boolean containing the name of the checkbox item that will be selected by default.
+    default:        // (optional) A boolean indicating whether the box should be ticked by default.
     full_width:     // (optional) A boolean that, if true, causes the component to occupy a full line.
     validate:       // (optional) A callback for validating the value of the setting (see Validating Inputs).
     on_change:      // (optional) A callback that will be called when the setting changes.